-Joining Tim this time is novelist Suzy Norman, who’s scribbling references in the margin to Sugar Box by Then Jerico, psychedelic animated musical oddity Hugo The Hippo, peculiar Welsh family sayings, Jennifer And Josephine by Bill Peet, Arthur Fowler’s appearance on fictitious game show ‘Cat And Mouse’ in EastEnders, and Chambourcy Real Chocolate Mousse.
-Along the way we’ll be revealing Mark Shaw’s cunning scheme for achieving victory on Pointless, debating whether the cruellest parental Christmas Day manoeuvre was timing Christmas Dinner to coincide with Top Of The Pops or forcing you to open your presents in strict height order, and questioning why it is apparently ‘Mod’ to put salt on Weetaflakes.
-Plus there’s more discussion of early EastEnders than you’ve probably heard since Mary The Punk left the show…
+Joining Tim this time is novelist Suzy Norman, who’s frantically scribbling references in the margin to Sugar Box by Then Jerico, psychedelic animated musical oddity Hugo The Hippo, inexlicable Welsh family sayings, Jennifer And Josephine by Bill Peet, Arthur Fowler’s appearance on fictitious game show ‘Cat And Mouse’ in EastEnders, and Chambourcy Real Chocolate Mousse.
+Along the way we’ll be disclosing Mark Shaw’s cunning scheme for achieving victory on Pointless, debating whether the cruellest parental Christmas Day manoeuvre was timing Christmas Dinner to coincide with Top Of The Pops or forcing you to open your presents in strict order of sibling height, and questioning why it is apparently considered ‘Mod’ to put salt on Weetaflakes.
+Plus there’s more discussion of early EastEnders than you’ve probably heard anywhere since Mary The Punk left the show…

 Buy A Book!

-Suzy also appears in The Best Of Looks Unfamiliar alongside Darrell Maclaine, Mitch Benn, Richard Littler, and Gary Bainbridge, as well Tim on The Zeitgeist Tapes talking to Emma Burnell and Steve Fielding about the Clangers Election Special, which you can find here.
+Suzy also appears in The Best Of Looks Unfamiliar alongside Richard Littler on the episode of The Waltons with a Poltergeist, Gary Bainbridge on Radio City’s Jack Your Body parody Deadly Boring, Tim Worthington on It’s A Shame by Kris Kross, Phil Catterall on the On The Hour Christmas Special, Ben Baker on Now – The Christmas Album, Mitch Benn on Two-Stage Self-Assembly Ice Cream Cones, and Darrell Maclaine on Blockbusters Bubblegum as well Tim on The Zeitgeist Tapes talking to Emma Burnell and Steve Fielding about the Clangers Election Special, which you can find here.

 © Tim Worthington.